 Companies use Benchmarking to:

 - Gain strategic advantage.
-Benchmarking helps companies focus on capabilities critical to building strategic advantage
+Benchmarking helps companies focus on capabilities that are critical to building strategic advantage.

 American Productivity and Quality Center. www.apqc.org

 Bogan, Christopher E., and Michael J. English.
 Benchmarking for Best Practices: Winning Through Innovative Adaptation.
 McGraw-Hill, 1994.

 Boxwell, Robert J., Jr. Benchmarking for Competitive Advantage.
 McGraw-Hill, 1994.

 Camp, Robert C. Benchmarking: The Search for Industry Best Practices That Lead to Superior Performance.
 Productivity Press, 2006.